 The Social History Exchange welcomes offers to contribute from all those engaged in social history, in all its forms.
 If you would like to contribute to one of our blogs, you are welcome to contact the relevant exchange editor to discuss your idea.
 Details of each exchange editor can be found here.
-If you are unsure about who to approach, you can contact the SHS Communications Officer at email@example.com
+If you are unsure about who to approach, you can contact the general editor at firstname.lastname@example.org

 - usually be between 500 and 1,000 words in length;